euwbah/musescore-xen-tuner/README.md

 }
 ```

 Lookup table for the tuning of `XenNote`s.
+Entries do not need to be sorted in any particular order as the indexing for pitch sorting is done in `StepwiseList`.

+See [2.3.5 JI tuning table.csv](https://github.com/euwbah/musescore-ji-rtt-plugin/blob/master/2.3.5%20JI%20tuning%20table%20example.csv) for an example.

 `cents`: the number of cents this note is from tuning note modulo the equave.